Vadims06/ospfwatcher/README.md

 ##### Symptoms
 Dashboard page is blank.
 Events are not present on OSPF Monitoring page.
 ##### Steps:
 OSPF Watcher consists of three services: OSPFd/FRR [1] -> Watcher [2] -> Logstash [3] -> Topolograph & ELK & Zabbix & WebHooks.
-Let's start each component one by one.
+Let's start checking each component one by one.
 1. Check if FRR tracks OSPF changes in `./watcher/logs/watcher...log` file (previous case)
 You should see tracked changes of your network, i.e. here we see that `10.0.0.0/29` network went up at `2023-10-27T07:50:24Z` on `10.10.1.4` router.
     ```